“Gender must be decolonized and Decolonization must be gendered.”

 Revisiting the need for Active Decolonization

-Thomas Babington Macaulay as the Chair of the First Law Commission led the enactment of the Indian Penal Code (IPC), 1860.
-He was a firm believer of Victorian Christian morality and Section 377 of the IPC was a reflection of his own values part of which was a strict Anglo-centric understanding of gender and sexuality.
-People did not resist this because of the implication that this section did not explicitly criminalize sexuality rather prohibited Anti-English sexual behavior.
+Thomas Babington Macaulay as the Chair of first Law Commission led the enactment of the Indian Penal Code (IPC), 1860.
+He was a firm believer of Victorian Christian morality and Section 377 of the IPC was a reflection of his own values part of which was strict Anglo-centric understanding of gender and sexuality.
+People did not resist to this because of the implication that this section did not explicitly criminalized sexuality rather prohibited Anti-English sexual behavior.
 But the problem arose due to the existence of non-binary groups like Hijra or Kothi who could easily escape the remit of this section.
 Their identity did not focus solely on ‘carnal desire’ and could legally be outside this criminalization.
 So Macaulay decided to invoke religious freedom in the name of bigotry and enacted the Criminal Tribes Act, 1871 to condemn groups like the Hirja and Kothi as being immoral and corrupt.
-India and Bengal were targeted respectively for having a culture inclusive of transvestite and lacking gender-specific pronouns!
+India and Bengal was targeted respectively for having a culture inclusive of transvestite and lacking gender specific pronouns!

 Rise of Fundamentalism as opposed to religious freedom

 Fundamentalism refers to strict adherence to the fundamental principles of certain subjects or disciplines.
 This concept cannot be limited to religion and must be defined rather expansively.
-The history of most of the South Asian Countries is linked by a strong nexus between religion, patriarchy, and nationalism.
+The history of most of the South Asian Countries is linked by a strong nexus between religion, patriarchy and nationalism.
 Foreign powers be it Mughal or British that moved into the region came up with respective religious goals in mind.
 This gave birth to an opportune environment for planting the seeds of fundamentalism.
-As a result, religious fundamentalism is on the rise creating prejudice against transgender people.
-Transgender people are prejudiced targets because they are considered to be “value violating”.
+As a result religious fundamentalism is on the rise creatingprejudice against transgender people.
+Transgender people are prejudice targets because they are considered to be “value violating”.
 One of the shocking outcomes of religious fundamentalism is weaponizing and abusing scripture to justify bigotry.
-There is nothing holy about denying a person’s human rights on the grounds of who they are, what their identity is.
+There is nothing holy about denyinga person’s human rights on the grounds of who they are, what their identity is.
 Writing discrimination into law and rejecting a kid from family is not the rationale for what religion came to exist in the first place.
-Therefore, people have to stop advancing the idea that religion and faith are about exclusion.
+Therefore, people have to stop advancing the idea that religion and faith is about exclusion.
 Because it is NOT what a religion offers.

 Existing Legal Framework in Bangladesh

-Even before their recognition as the third gender, Bangladesh took steps to ensure their basic rights.
-In 2012, the Department of Social Welfare offered stipends and job readiness training for hijra students through a small pilot program.
-Over the years the program expanded its ambit and reached 64 districts.
+Even before their recognition as third gender, Bangladesh took steps to ensure their basic rights.
+In 2012, Department of Social Welfare offered stipends and job readiness training for hijra students through a small pilot program.
+Over the years the program expanded its ambit andreached 64 districts.

 - In 2007, recognized third gender and the opinions of medical professionals or Courts won’t decide who a transgender is rather the transgender himself/herself will decide the gender marker based on “Self-feeling”.